Mike-on-Tour/userreminder/README.md

 In addition you can define an email address which will be used as the FROM address for all emails sent by Userreminder.
 If you leave this field empty the
 FROM address defined in the `Email settings` page wil be used.
 Please note that in the case of using the email address defined in this section the `Contact email address` will be used as the `Reply to` address!

+If you want to suppress the `Reply to` address in the email header you can do this by activating the respective option in this section.

 #### *Edit the email texts*